GSA/CFO.gov/_policies_guidance/july-2016-uniform-guidance-promising-practices-in-implementation.md

 <p>&nbsp;</p>
 <p><strong>Merril Oliver</strong> is Director of the Maryland Governor’s Grants Office after serving as the founding deputy director in 2004 for nine years.
 Oliver returned to Maryland from Puerto Rico, where she developed a centralized federal funds management office for Governor Alejandro Garcia Padilla during 2014.
 As a member of the Association of Government Accountants Intergovernmental Partnership since 2007, she served as co-chair of multiple grants related workgroups.
 She was president of the National Grants Management Association from 2009-2012.
 Oliver also sat on the Board of Editorial Advisors for Thompson Publishing’s Federal Grants Management Handbook from 2004-2012 and is published in the Journal of Government Financial Management.
 In 2011, she was appointed by the Obama Administration to the Presidential Executive Order Workgroup on Improper Payments.
 She is a Certified Grants Management Specialist (CGMS).</p>
 <p>&nbsp;</p>
 <p><strong>Dave Mader</strong> has had a distinguished career in both the Government and private sector.
 He formerly served as an IRS assistant deputy commissioner, where he received the Distinguished and Meritorious President Rank Award and the Treasury Secretary’s Honor Award for his work.
 Before joining OMB, he was a senior vice president at Booz Allen Hamilton, leading the firm’s work with the Department of Treasury and many other Federal agencies.
 Dave is also a Fellow with the National Academy of Public Administration.
-Since joining OMB as Controller, Dave has been an inspirational advocate for strong financial management and partnership across government and beyond.</p>
+Since joining <abbr title="Office of Management and Budget">OMB</abbr> as Controller, Dave has been an inspirational advocate for strong financial management and partnership across government and beyond.</p>